Jana Duggar’s Rumored Boyfriend Jonathan Close To Jessa Duggar, Fills Instagram With College & Baby Photos

 Jonathan is different from all the husbands and boyfriends that her siblings have.
 He is of Indonesian descent, which means that he will be the first non-Caucasian spouse if Jana ever ends up marrying him.

 But he seems to share many of the interests that Duggars have.
-He is devoutly Christian, often posting Bible verses on his Instagram.
+He is devoutly Christian, often posing Bible verses on his Instagram.

 It also looks like he has a special place in his heart for babies.
 He often surrounds himself with young kids, showing that family life is something that is important to him.